Islandora-Devops/isle-dc/README.md

 installed and the bare minimum configured to run.
 This is useful if you want to build your repository from scratch and avoid `islandora_defaults`.

-If you've included configuration in your exported site using `drush config:export`, then you'll need to set two values in your .env file:
+If you've included configuration in your exported site using `drush config:export` or run `make config-export`, then you'll need to set two values in your .env file:

 ```